tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 One reservation expressed by TensorFlow graph/session enthusiasts today is that the ability to write generic analysis/inspection tooling on graphs, precluding the need to understand or modify the Python code that constructed the graph, is important to them.
 To put it differently, some find it easier to navigate the `GraphDef` program than navigating the Python program. \

-This ability will be maintained. `defun`-decorated Python functions have an associated graph, and new functions can be created by specifying the sub-graph of interest.
+This ability will be maintained. `function`-decorated Python functions have an associated graph, and new functions can be created by specifying the sub-graph of interest.
 For example:

 <table>